 The proof is in the product.
 Zappos found that their sales increased from 6%-30% when products included video demos.
 Housewares site stacksandstacks.com tested videos on their product pages, and found customers to be 144% more likely to add to their cart if they watched a product video.
 This should be reason enough to start a google search for “best amateur video cameras,” but if you still need convincing, read on.

 Videos with relevant, rich content improve SEO because they show that your page has information pertinent to search requests.
 Videos can also create additional backlinks to your site, and views and shares will increase the value of your content.
 Youtube has over 3 billion searches a month and continues to be the second largest search engine.
+You can easily create a YouTube channel and start marketing your ecommerce business in no time.
 Adding videos will generate another channel for your products to be found.

 Speaking of shares, video content is highly shareable in social media and even email.
 Adding a video to your marketing emails can boost click-through rates by more than 200%.
 The more compelling, the better, and videos tend to be more compelling than still photos or text.
 More shares equal more clicks and more eyes on your ecommerce site.